 - Lessons in sequential sound segmentation are part of the writing process.
 Timed CVC word writes build rapid encoding skills

 7. Our Students Use Music, Fingerspelling, Writing, and Sign Language to Create Memory Hooks

 - They Sing, Sign, Spell, and Read! and practice accurate handwriting.
 (High-frequency “heart words” simultaneously accelerate reading and writing fluency!)

 - Floor “heart word” posters are available for Read-to-Self and Read-to-Buddy times.

 - Independent writing totes provide authentic writing activities with “heart words”: “We Love Lists!”
 “Write a Message,” and “Animal Rubber Band Books.”

-8. “I love you” Is Our “Heart Word” Anchor Sentence: We Read, Write, and Fingerspell the Words
+8. “I love you” Is Our “Heart Word” Anchor Sentence: We Read, Write, and Fingerspell the Words.
+We expect good handwriting.

 - We expect all children to master this sentence using accurate handwriting, spaces between words, and punctuation.
 Even special needs students can write “I love you” early in the year.

 - Students do “quick writes” of high-frequency “heart word” sentences daily to build writing muscle and stamina for the writing workshop.

 9. Independent Writing Totes Provide Systematic and Authentic “Heart Word” Practice